capogreco/voice.assembly.fm/spec.md

 - `vowelBlend` - Zing vs formant mode blend
 - `active` - Synthesis enable/disable

+*See "Parameter Randomization Systems" section below for details on the two randomization approaches.*

 ### Formant Frequency Constraints
 All secondary oscillator ratios (for both formant and zing modes) are constrained to vowel-realistic frequency ranges:
 - **F1 range**: ~240-850 Hz (ratios ~1.1-3.9 relative to fundamental)